aetting/compeval/generation_system/README.md

 ## Modifying vocabulary

-You can modify the vocabulary that the system draws on in the following way.
+`lexical/vocabulary.json` already contains a usable vocabulary (containing only human nouns and verbs that are compatible with human participants, to preserve plausibility).

-Modify `lexical/vocabulary.json` to reflect the lemmas that you want to use.
-The lemmas are divided into three categories: nouns, transitive verbs, intransitive verbs, and adverbs.
-Be sure to put your new words in the correct category.
-Also ensure that you use lemmas (dictionary forms - e.g., 'sleep') and NOT inflected forms (e.g., 'sleeps').
-The next step will get the inflections.
+If you want to modify the vocabulary, you can modify `lexical/vocabulary.json` to reflect the lemmas that you want to use.
+The vocabulary object has four keys corresponding to lemma categories: nouns, transitive verbs, intransitive verbs, and adverbs.
+New vocabulary items must be placed in the array corresponding to the correct key, and must be lemmas (dictionary forms - e.g., 'sleep') and NOT inflected forms (e.g., 'sleeps').

-Get the inflections and build the variables that the system will use by running `get_lexicon.py`.
+You can then build the lexical variables that the system will use by running `get_lexicon.py`.

 ```
 python get_lexicon.py